hclarke/blog/content/background-detection.md

 - Google doing anything = evil
 - 👀they just don't like being watched 👀

-But, you can do this in all of the other browsers, too.
-So, I guess we should all quit the internet now (maybe not the worst idea)
+But, I wrote some code to do this in all of the other browsers, too.
+I guess we should all quit the internet now (maybe not the worst idea)

 # The Code